 At Good Rebels, we have not stopped creating either.
 With more eyes than ever on social media, what brands did and said became of the utmost importance.
 To face this challenge, we have given priority to creativity, always based on a solid strategy that addresses the objectives of the brands we collaborate with.

-At Good Rebels, we strive for people-centred creativity, and we apply that maxim in all the work we develop for our clients, especially in the social field.
+We strive for people-centred creativity, and we apply this maxim to all the work we develop for our clients, especially in the social field.
 Nothing defines consumers better than the way they interact with each other.
-That is why during lockdown we applied these values and focused on trying to be useful, entertaining society when it was most needed.
+That’s why during lockdown we applied these values and focused on trying to be useful, and entertaining people when they needed it most.

 IKEA “Quarantine Tales”

 After years of making sure we all feel that there is no place like home, IKEA was determined to stand up to COVID-19 as soon as lockdown began.
-Overnight, home was the only choice for work, entertainment, study and sport, and the only way to reconnect with our homes was to find a new way to experience them.
+Overnight, home was the only choice for work, fun, study and sport, and the only way to reconnect with our homes was to find a new way to experience them.

 Domino’s Pizza: More than Neighbours